 Sulmane Maigadi loves listening to and helping others navigate their struggles and deepen their faith.
 This has been the catalyst for his dedication teaching and counseling young adults, which began over a decade ago in his native country of Nigeria.
 After some time, he decided to pursue an advanced degree in theology and religion at Gordon Conwell Theological Seminary in Boston.
 Upon graduating, Sulmane and his wife moved to Washington, DC and began attending The Church of the Resurrection.

 Tim Scheiderer has been working with young people for over 25 years.
 His first opportunity came the summer after graduating from high school and the opportunities continued through college.
-Following college, he came to Washington, DC, began his journalism career, and served in his church’s youth ministry.
+Following college, he moved to Washington, DC, began his journalism career, and served in his church’s youth ministry.
 After he married, Tim entered seminary and obtained an M.div. from the Southern Baptist Theological Seminary.
 While in seminary, he and his wife assisted with establishing a campus ministry at Georgetown University.

-Presently, Tim writes essays and articles for several online publications. he is also the editor for The St. Charles Institute, which fights for international religious freedom.
+Presently, Tim writes essays and articles for several online publications.
+He is also the editor for The St. Charles Institute, which fights for international religious freedom.
 Tim and his wife, along with their daughter, live in Sterling, VA.